skohub-io/skohub-blog/content/blog/2022-12-19-workshop-summary/index.md

 In the end of 2021 hbz secured some funding by the Ministry of Culture and Science of North Rhine-Westphalia (MKW) for a project called Metadaten.nrw.
 It consists of two sub-projects, with one called "Infrastructure Initiative Metadata Services" being located in the Open Infrastructure team (OI) at hbz, where SkoHub development will take place.

 We got four positions funded from which two are already filled, amongst them Steffen for SkoHub development.
-The goal of the project is to expand the community of user for the existing metadata infrastructure provided by hbz/OI, with focus on libraries and scholars in North Rhine-Westphalia (NRW), and establish hbz as competence center for metadata in NRW.
+The goal of the project is to expand the community of users for the existing metadata infrastructure provided by hbz/OI, with focus on libraries and scholars in North Rhine-Westphalia (NRW), and to establish hbz as a competence center for metadata in NRW.

 Accordingly, we plan to develop SkoHub further regarding the following topics:

 * Fediverse integration: Further development of SkoHub PubSub in the context of a concrete use case
 * Reconciliation: Bringing the SkoHub reconciliation module into production
-* Support Possibly picking up on [Annif](https://annif.org/) integration in a later project phase
+* Possibly support [Annif](https://annif.org/) integration in a later project phase
 * Offer SkoHub tutorials and workshops

 ## Community, PubSub & Reconciliation